laurabrenskelle/mbon-docs/_docs/index.md

 reflect the actions taken to the data.
 This includes collection, acquisition, processing, quality review, and analysis, as well as any other stage of the data lifecycle.

-The dataset’s metadata and/or documentations (or a link to it) must be distributed with the biological dataset for submission to MBON data portal.
-The metadata will be made available alongside the dataset within the portal.
+The dataset’s metadata and/or documentations (or a link to it) must be distributed with the dataset.

 ### Metadata